usaid-cs/yesterday-i-learned/random.md

 - For menu items with icons, the [icons should be lighter than text](https://twitter.com/i/moments/880688233641848832).
 Otherwise, people would read the icon with the text.
 - Taiwanese noses are generally [wider and shinier](https://ichef.bbci.co.uk/images/ic/720x405/p0516xdj.jpg) than the ones on mainland, but would still appear normal [unless compared side by side](https://www.reddit.com/r/asianamerican/comments/38lruw/my_classmate_kept_insisting_that_she_could_tell/crw0lmv/).
 - Tesla 60kWh batteries [_are_](https://teslamotorsclub.com/tmc/threads/model-s-60d-upgraded-for-free-to-75.97765/) 75kWh batteries.
 They artificially lower the capacity on the batteries through software, and inflate the price on the ones actually sold as 75kWh.
 All 60D Teslas in Florida received a free unlock to 75kWh during hurricane Irma.
-- The [紅白藍膠袋](https://en.wikipedia.org/wiki/Red-white-blue_bag) is not known outside China.
-The concept of nylon bags was invented in Japan.
 - Until you know you can handle a gun, don't put in more than one cartridge.
 If you fail and the gun flies out of your hands, you can (and will) die from the second misfire.
 - [51% attacks](http://www.investopedia.com/terms/1/51-attack.asp) on a blockchain involve having more than 50% of the network's hashrate, the technicality of which will allow the 51% to confirm or deny blocks onto the chain, which means they can either invalidate or double spend transactions at their will.
 "If a cryptocurrency can be 51%-attacked easily (...) then people shouldn't [bring money near it.](http://deadcoins.com/)"
 - "Forgive them father, for they know not what they do" came from Jesus.
 "Forgive me father, for I know not what I do" came from Eminem.